-You will be using a feeding tube when you go home.
-You will probably use it only at nighttime.
+You will be using a feeding tube after you go home.
+You will likely use it only at nighttime.
 The feeding tube will not interfere with your normal daytime activities.
-Once the cuts are healed, you will start having clear liquids, and then your diet will slowly progress.
-See also: Diet and eating after esophagectomy
+Once the incisions are healed, you will start having clear liquids, and then your diet will slowly progress.
+Follow your health care provider's instructions on diet and eating.

-If you are a smoker and are having trouble quitting, talk with your doctor about medicines that you can try to help you quit smoking.
-Almost every city and town offers stop-smoking programs that you can join.
+If you are a smoker and are having trouble quitting, talk with your doctor about medicines that you can help you quit smoking.
+Joining a local stop-smoking program can help, too.

 You may have some skin soreness around your feeding tube.
-Your surgeon will tell you how to take care of the tube and the surrounding skin.
+Follow instructions on how to take care of the tube and the surrounding skin.

-Change your dressings (bandages) every day until your doctor says you no longer need to keep your incisions bandaged.
-Wash the wound area with mild soap and water.
-See also: Surgical wound care
+Change your dressings (bandages) every day until your surgeon says you no longer need to keep your incisions bandaged.
+Wash the wound area with mild soap and water and pat dry.

 You may remove the wound dressings and take a shower if sutures (stitches), staples, or glue were used to close your skin.
-Do not try to wash off tape (Steri-Strips) or glue.
+Do not try to wash off the thin strips of tape or glue.
 They will come off on their own in about a week.